Don Baylor

 Don Edward Baylor (June 28, 1949 – August 7, 2017), nicknamed "Groove," was an American professional baseball player, coach and manager.
 During his 19 seasons in Major League Baseball (MLB), Baylor was a power hitter known for standing very close to home plate ("crowding the plate") and was a first baseman, left fielder, and designated hitter.
 He played for six different American League (AL) teams, primarily the Baltimore Orioles and California Angels, but he also played for the Oakland Athletics, New York Yankees, Minnesota Twins, and Boston Red Sox.
 In 1979, Baylor was an All-Star and won the AL Most Valuable Player Award.
 He won three Silver Slugger Awards, the Roberto Clemente Award, and was a member of the 1987 World Series champion Minnesota Twins.

 After his playing career, Baylor managed the expansion Colorado Rockies for six years and the Chicago Cubs for three seasons.
 He was named NL Manager of the Year in 1995, and was inducted into the Angels Hall of Fame.

 Baylor reached the World Series three times in his career, in consecutive years with three different teams.
 Baylor played in the World Series with the Red Sox in 1986, the Twins in 1987, and the A's in 1988, and he was on the winning side in 1987.
 Baylor is one of three players in history to accomplish this feat, along with Eric Hinske and Will Smith.
 He set the Red Sox team record for most hit by pitches in a season (35 in 1986); in his career, he was hit by pitches 267 times, fourth-most all time.
 Baylor retired with 285 stolen bases, 2,135 hits, and 338 home runs.

 Early life

 Born in Austin, Texas, on June 28, 1949, Baylor grew up in Clarksville.
 He graduated from Stephen F. Austin High School.
 After being one of three African Americans to integrate Texas public schools when he was in junior high school, Baylor starred in baseball and football at Austin High, where he was the first African American to play athletics at that school.
 Baylor was offered a scholarship to play college football for the Texas Longhorns of the University of Texas, which would have made him the first African American to play football at Texas.
-He opted to pursue a baseball career, enrolling at Blinn Junior College in Brenham, Texas.
+He opted to pursue a baseball career, enrolling at Blinn College in Brenham, Texas.